Corporate Governance Report

 The Board, the Board Committees and every Director have separate and independent access to the Management and are entitled to request for additional information as needed to make informed decisions.
 The appointment and removal of the Company Secretary is a matter for the Board to decide as a whole.

-The Directors may seek independent professional advice as and when necessary in furtherance of their duties.
-The appointment of such professional advisors is subject to approval by the Board.
+The Directors may, separately and independently, seek independent professional advice as and when necessary in furtherance of their duties.
+The appointment of such professional advisers is subject to approval by the Board.
 Any cost of obtaining such professional advice will be borne by the Company.

 Training and Development of Directors